 How good are we… really?

 Well … not really.
-At least not according to the bible.
-You see good is a relative term and in the bible it’s relative to God’s standards.
+At least not according to the Bible.
+You see good is a relative term and in the Bible—it’s relative to God’s standards.
 Nothing on earth is good by that comparison.
 Even our Lord, when addressed as “Good Master” responded by saying, “Why do you call me good?
 There is none good but one and that is God.”
-(Mt 19:16 KJV) If the Lord couldn’t be called good, where does that leave me?
+(Matt 19:16-17 KJV) If the Lord couldn’t be called good, where does that leave me?

 The Difference Between Doing and Being

-We may be good at what we do, or good compared to others, but reading the bible, one can get down right discouraged about the innate good-ness of mankind.
+We may be good at what we do, or good compared to others, but reading the Bible, one can get downright discouraged about the innate goodness of mankind.
 Sure we often do good things, but from the Lord’s perspective (the only one that counts) it’s not the good we do, but the motive of our hearts when we do it that matters.
-And in Jeremiah we learn that the heart of man is incurably wicked (17:9).
-Our motives are always suspect, and only God can discern them.

 The Best Surprise Is That There’s No Surprise